FilipPano/react-boilerplate/README.md

                 _styles.scss
     ```

-- When exporting multiple functions or objects from one file, put them in a constant and then export the constant as default.

-    **Example:**
-    ```
-    const HomePage = '/';
-    const AboutPage = '/about';

-    const Routes = { HomePage, AboutPage };

-    export default Routes;
-    ```

-- Absolute paths are used when importing something that is outside of the folder in which we are using the import (ex: importing assets inside a component or importing another component from the root components folder)
+- Absolute paths are used when importing something that is outside of the folder in which we are using the import (ex: importing assets or importing a service inside a component)

 - Relative paths are used when importing something that is within the same folder (ex: importing a component’s styles or importing a child component)